-This shopping guide was written by Theresa Holland, a professional writer and cosmetics enthusiast specializing in makeup and skincare.
-She has extensive experience researching, testing, reviewing, and writing about beauty products and has tried a wide range of cream blushes, including many of the products on this roundup.
-You can find more of her work on The Spruce and MyDomaine.
+This story was written by Theresa Holland, a commerce writer and cosmetics enthusiast specializing in makeup and skincare.
+She has extensive experience researching, testing, reviewing, and writing about beauty products and has tried a wide range of cream blushes, including many of the products featured here.
+You can find more of her work on People, Travel + Leisure, The Spruce, and MyDomaine.

 Sarkar R, et al. Cosmeceuticals for Hyperpigmentation: What is Available?
 J Cutan Aesthet Surg.
 2013 Jan-Mar; 6(1): 4–11. doi: 10.4103/0974-2077.110089.